5 Challenges in the Changed Workplace

-- Expectations and Outcomes: Since people are working from home, their family members might invade their workspace and also disrupt their workflow.
-The family, the household, and other domesticity could cause distractions which could affect the productivity of both employers and employees.
+Since people are working from home, their family members might invade their workspace and also disrupt their workflow.
+The family, the household, and another domesticity could cause distractions which could affect the productivity of both employers and employees.
 Therefore, expectations, targets, and outcomes must be weighed and calculated keeping the new environment in mind.
 Expecting the same result when the modus operandi has shifted from office space to home-sweet-home can lead to disappointment.
 Therefore both the employees and the employers must keep their expectations to an achievable level and be prepared for changes in outcomes.

 The novel virus has created novelty not only in the way people live but also in the way they work.
 The new normal has forced people to adapt to different ways of living and working.
 The work-life has changed and while it is important to have a job for obvious reasons, it is important for organizations to acknowledge the immense threat that is affecting everyone physically, mentally and financially.The burden on mental health as a result of the change in the physical environment and financial insecurity is increasing every day.

 It is indeed a testing time for the workforce – from the perspective of both employers and employees.
 With a little empathy, a little concern and enough goodwill, this threat too shall pass and with a little trust and a little compassion let us hope that business will resume as usual.